French Onion Soup, a comfort meal that is hearty and robust. I know you want some.

 Look What's For Supper

-I don’t have a specific soup pot; I always use one of my Dutch Ovens.
-I’m not sure people call these large pots Dutch Ovens anymore, but a Dutch Oven is a terrific size pot and it is very versatile.
+I don't have a specific soup pot; I always use one of my Dutch Ovens.
+A Dutch Oven is a terrific size pot and it is very versatile.
 It holds 6 quarts and has a cover.
 It can be used to make soup, bake a roast, make a casserole, or fry a piece of meat.
-I don’t think I would like my kitchen if I didn’t have one!
-Mine is so old, they don’t sell the model anymore.
-Don has one, too, and his is Farberware, which is a very good brand for cookware, but I couldn’t find any online like the type we have.
-This is the kind of pot I am talking about, and this one looks like a good one:

 French Onion Soup Recipe